16 Best Cities in California

 Downtown Los Angeles at sunset

-The city's western border features wide swaths of sandy shoreline.
-Los Angeles' beaches are a top draw for tourists and add to the quality of life for local residents.
-In fact, Los Angeles is arguably the best city in the country for beaches, which extend for about five miles along the Pacific coastline.
+The city's western border features wide swaths of sandy beaches, which are a top draw for tourists and add to the quality of life for local residents.
+Los Angeles is arguably the best city in the country for beaches, which extend for about five miles along the Pacific coastline.

 Venice Beach is famous for its fun-loving and artsy vibes, while Santa Monica offers a classic Southern California beach scene complete with an amusement park, oceanfront restaurants, and chic boutiques.

-Other must-see sites in Los Angeles include Hollywood, with its star-studded Walk of Fame; the Universal Studios Theme Park; Griffith Park; and Disneyland, if you are visiting with kids.
+Other must-see sites in Los Angeles include Hollywood, with its star-studded Walk of Fame and Rodeo Drive designer boutiques; the Universal Studios Theme Park; Griffith Park; and Disneyland (in Anaheim) if you are visiting with kids.

 3. San Diego